Is set-up time included in your price?

 My standard wedding attire is a pressed dark suit.
 When a wedding is less formal and the wedding party bypass the tuxes and opts for more casual attire, I wear a navy sportcoat and khakis.

 What are your requirements that I need to inform my wedding coordinator or function manager prior to my wedding?

-I require one sturdy, 6-8 foot, rectangular, banquet-style table with skirting, located near the dance floor and within 25 feet of a grounded 120 volt, 20 amp power source in good working order.
-I also require a minimum of 8' of clearance to properly mount my speaker system as the Bose L1 stands just over 7 feet tall.
+I require one sturdy, 6-8 foot, rectangular, banquet-style table with skirting, located near the dance floor and within 15 feet of a grounded 120 volt, 20 amp power source in good working order.
 Please discuss where the DJ will be located with your wedding coordinator.
 Some reception venues will place the DJ at the far end of the room away from everyone or 15 feet above the dance floor to save table space.
 It's very important that I am located near the dance floor for your First Dance, Cake Cutting, Parent Dances and the dancing segment of your reception.

 I'm getting married at my wedding venue.
 Can you provide music for the ceremony?